-- 4-1 Statement: All players on the team must have all their arm and leg compression sleeves, headgear, wristbands, headbands and tapings of the same solid colour. - 4-2 Example: A1 wears a white headband and A2 wears a red headband on the playing court.

-Interpretation: A1 and A2 wearing different colour headbands is not permitted.

-4-3 Example: A1 wears a white headband and A2 wears a red wristband on the playing court.
+- 4-1 Statement: All players on the team must have all their arm and leg compression sleeves, headgear, wristbands, headbands and tapings of the same solid colour. - 4-2 Example: A1 wears a white headband and A2 wears a red headband on the playing court.Interpretation: A1 and A2 wearing different colour headbands is not permitted. - 4-3 Example: A1 wears a white headband and A2 wears a red wristband on the playing court.

-Interpretation: A1 wearing a white headband and A2 wearing a red wristband is not permitted.
+Interpretation: A1 wearing a white headband and A2 wearing a red wristband is not permitted. - 4-4 Statement: Wearing of scarf-style headbands is not permitted.

-4.5 Example: A1 wears a scarf-style headband of the same solid colour as any other additional permitted equipment of his team-mates.

-Interpretation: A1 wearing a scarf-style headband is not permitted.
+Diagram 1 Examples of scarf-style headbands - 4-5 Example: A1 wears a scarf-style headband of the same solid colour as any other additional permitted equipment of his team-mates. - Interpretation: A1 wearing a scarf-style headband is not permitted.
 The headband shall not have opening/closing elements around the head and shall not have any parts extruding from its surface.